ricardoprins/keras/README.md

-# Keras 3: Deep Learning for Humans
+# Keras 3: Deep Learning for Humans!

 Keras 3 is a multi-backend deep learning framework, with support for TensorFlow, JAX, and PyTorch.